-In an interview with CBC RADIO’s –The Current, Keane explained her new reality and the shock over Daniel’s death:
+In an interview with CBC Radio’s The Current, Keane explained her new reality and the shock over Daniel’s death:

 “On April 28, 2009, my son Daniel died by suicide.
 I had no understanding that my 23-yearold son was living with depression.
 His disease left him unable to concentrate — and the self-loathing was crippling.
 As the shock began to lift I realized that by sharing Daniel’s story I could make an important contribution to others by examining his life and exploring the many factors in his depression and suicide.
 The process was difficult, but ultimately it was necessary to help answer the questions around ‘why’ our son would take his life.
-Living through trauma and grief inspired me to unpack the stigma that prevented our son from reaching for support and rethink how we view and treat mental illnesses and how we can better support our loved ones.”
+Living through tremendous trauma and grief inspired me to unpack the stigma that prevented our son from reaching for support and rethink how we view and treat mental illnesses and how we can better support our loved one’s in crisis.”

-Lynn Keane wants Daniel’s story to be a call to action for everyone.
-Keane’s message of compassion and education uses her story as a powerful way to inspire others to change how they think about youth mood disorders and addiction.
 Through working with mental health professionals and organizations and her advocacy on various platforms, Keane has become a passionate, highly respected voice on mental health and suicide prevention in North America.

 She has spoken at many high-profile events, including TedX Youth Toronto, The White House Initiative on Educational Excellence for African Americans webinar, and The Summit on Suicide Research in New York City, to name a few.